 While the circuit can be done in either direction, most start along the north side of Lake O’Hara before climbing steeply up to the Wiwaxy Gap, at 2,550 metres the highest point on the hike (and right off the bat, too).

-From about halfway up you are above the treeline until the very end of the hike and it goes without saying that the views are terrific the whole time so I’ll just point out the real standouts.
-There was a bit of smoke haze obscuring the views but the scenery was still exceptional.
+However, if you choose the common direction, from about halfway up you are above the treeline until the very end of the hike and it goes without saying that the views are terrific the whole time so I’ll just point out the real standouts.
+There was a bit of smoke haze obscuring the views the first time we visited but the scenery was still exceptional.
+And for my second visit there were a few clouds but very little smoke and plenty of glorious sun.

 From Wiwaxy Gap (with views in both directions) you head down the Huber Ledges (great views) to Lake Oesa (great views and swimming, if you don’t mind freezing your…stuff…off).
 This is a good place for a break before tackling Yukness Ledges (obviously great views) that you follow all the way around a steep cliff to Opabin Plateau, which features a bunch of little lakes and the fantastic Opabin Prospect viewpoint (although this involves a detour from the main route).